 In many Australian communities, measured air pollution levels frequently exceed the current national

 standards without meaningful consequences for polluters.
 Whilst we know that the current standards

-know by how much or how often many communities are exposed to the very serious health
+know by how much or how often many communities are exposed to the very serious health risks from

-assessment and licensing of proposed new developments many communities will
+and improved assessment and licensing of proposed new developments many communities will

 The Australian Medical Association has said that, “Current air quality standards in Australia lag behind

 international standards and have failed to keep pace with scientific evidence.”3 Last year a Senate

 recommended several new policies and programs.4

 Political delay and inaction

 The Council of Australian Governments (COAG) has recognised that current air quality laws are

 end of 2014.
-Despite COAG working on this reform since 2011,
+Despite COAG working on this reform since 2011, the Commonwealth

-years, until July 2016.5 This is a cause of significant concern to the medical
+another two years, until July 2016.5 This is a cause of significant concern to the medical

 treating air pollution with the seriousness and urgency it deserves.

 This delay reflects a broader pattern of inaction on air pollution by State and Commonwealth

 Governments, including a failure to implement the recommendations of the 2011 Ambient Air Quality

 on Health of Air Quality in Australia.7

 What is needed?

 The current regulatory system for air pollution is failing to protect Australian communities from the

 harmful effects of air pollution.
 Sixteen years after Australia adopted our first national air quality

 best practice in air quality regulation.
-The current arrangements for coordinated action by the
+The current arrangements for coordinated action by the States

+national approach.
 Implementing the recommendations of the NEPM review and the 2013 Senate

 more significant reappraisal of Australia's approach to air pollution regulation is needed.

 Ø The State, Territory and Federal Governments should implement the NEPM